-When will Mindhunter Season 2 premiere on Netflix?
+When Will Mindhunter Season 2 Premiere On Netflix?

 That same month, Pennsylvania news sources confirmed with Mindhunter’s casting staff that the show would film scenes in the area well into December.
 Information about the new season is kept militaristically under wraps; in September, a man was arrested for walking across the set without authorization.

-Is there a trailer yet for Mindhunter Season 2?
+Is There A Trailer Mindhunter Season 2?

-Nope, and it’s tough to say when we’ll get one until we have a release date.
 The first trailer for Mindhunter arrived in March 2017, a full seven months before the series debut.
 Season 2 is expected this year, so if Netflix plans to keep to that rhythm we should expect a trailer pretty soon.

 According to IndieWire, the second season of Mindhunter will include “eight episodes and feature direction from Fincher, Andrew Dominik, and Carl Franklin.”
 Franklin has previously directed episodes of House of Cards, 13 Reasons Why, and The Leftovers.